alefgomes0/Sign-up-Form/README.md

 # Sign-up-Form
 Sign-up form made with HTML/CSS as a project exercise for The Odin Project curriculum.
+No Bootstrap/grid layout used.